-The following tests and grading procedures are used to assess student learning and mastery of course content in the 750-hour course:
+The following tests and grading procedures are used to assess Future Professional's comprehension of content in the 750-hour course:

-- 1. Academic theory exams: Students must receive a grade of 80% or higher on each assigned theory exam. - 2.
-Core written and practical skills evaluation: Students must receive a grade of 80% or higher on each written exam and each practical skill exam in order to complete the Core program.
-The exams are an overview of instruction taught during the Core schedule.
-All Core written and practical skill exams must be passed with a 80% or higher in order to transition to the Clinic Classroom.
-If students are unable to pass each exam after two attempts, the student may be asked to withdraw from the program and re-enroll in the next available Core class start date. - 3.
-Final exam 1: This test is an overview of all related massage subjects (e.g., anatomy, kinesiology, pathologies, etc.).
-Students must receive a grade of 80% or higher on all Final tests. - 4.
-Final exam 2: This written test covers an overview of all theory instruction and other items covered on the National exam. - 5.
-Practical Evaluations: Students will be graded at a minimum 6 times during the Clinic Classroom experience.
-Students must receive a grade of 80% or higher on all Final exams. - 6.
-Clinic practical worksheets: Students must complete all clinic practical worksheets.
+- 1. Academic theory exams: Future Professional's must receive a grade of 80% or higher on each assigned theory exam. - 2.
+Core written and practical skills evaluation: Future Professionals must receive a grade of 80% or higher on each written exam and each practical skill exam in order to complete the Core phase and transition to the next phase Future Professionals are unable to pass each exam after two attempts, and/or maintain the 80% academic average they may be asked to withdraw from the program and re-enroll in the next available class start date. - 3.
+Kinesiology Finals: Comprised of a written and practical palpation exam that assesses the comprehension and application of kinesiology.
+Future Professionals must receive a grade of 80% or higher on both exams to move to the next phase of the program. - 4.
+Anatomy and Physiology Final Exam: This written exam assesses the comprehension of anatomy and physiology. - 5.
+Clinical Practical Evaluations: Future Professionals will be during the Clinic Classroom experience.
+Future Professionals must receive a grade of 80% or higher on practical evaluations.

-2024 MASSAGE CLASS START DATES
+MASSAGE CLASS START DATES